top of page

 About Possumbilities, Inc.

-Licensed in 2021,Possumbilities was opened in Northwest Georgia due to people having few options in this area to get much needed help with injured and orphaned small mammals.
-I trained for over 2 years at a state licensed facility, I passed the Georgia state licensing exam and passed the state inspection procedures to become a licensed facility.
-We serve all non-rabies vector small mammals, but specialize in the Virginia Opossum, Grey Squirrel and Chipmunk.
+Licensed in 2021, Possumbilities was opened in Northwest Georgia due to people having few options in this area to get much-needed help with injured and orphaned small mammals.
+I trained for over 2 years at a state-licensed facility; I passed the Georgia state licensing exam and passed the state inspection procedures to become a licensed facility.
+We serve all small mammals, including rabies vectors but specialize in the Virginia Opossum, Grey Squirrel, and Chipmunk.
 We raise orphaned babies, treat injured and sick animals, and provide pre-release training to reintroduce the animals to their natural habitat.
-We prefer soft release procedures, called "hacking", to give the animals, what we believe to be, the best chance of survival.
+We prefer soft-release procedures to give the animals, what we believe to be the best chance of survival.
+We also rehabilitate reptiles and amphibians.

 IMG_2619.HEIC.heic